 Today, SLOMAN NEPTUN operates a diversified fleet of gas tankers, oil/chemical tankers and dry cargo vessels.
-We consider oursevelves to be a wholistic ship owning company with all relevant managment tasks such as technical, human ressources, QHSE and commercial management being performed by in-house departments.
+We consider ourselves to be a wholistic ship owning company with all relevant management tasks such as technical, human resources, QHSE and commercial management being performed by in-house departments.

 In addition to ship owning and operating, SLOMAN NEPTUN, through affiliated companies, is engaged in various other shipping related fields.

 SLOMAN NEPTUN provides quality assured and customer oriented maritime services.
 We create mutual advantages to the satisfaction of all interested parties resulting, in an increase of long-term values for our business partners and shareholders.